MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 **Key Points:**
 * Supported dataset items: experimental sessions (for both 2P and Neuropixels) as well as probes, channels, and units (for Neuropixels).
-* Tabular indexing or unique item identifiers allow specific item selection from item tables for downstream inspection and analysis as item objects.
+* Tabular indexing or unique item identifiers allow specific item selection from item tables, for inspection and analysis as item objects.
 * Item object [properties](https://www.mathworks.com/help/matlab/properties-storing-data-and-state.html) access direct, derived, and file-linked values for an item.
 * Values for item object properties involving extensive compute or file reading are computed "on demand".
 * Item object [methods](https://www.mathworks.com/help/matlab/methods-defining-operations.html?s_tid=CRUX_lftnav) allow computations of values determined with additional user-specified arguments.